About

 A 40-Year Connection to the Land and Family

-This family connection deepens my understanding that nature is not merely a backdrop to our lives, but the very crucible of our shared happiness and future survival.
-The beauty of the natural world is core to the flourishing of all our futures.
+This family connection deepens my understanding that nature is not merely a backdrop to our lives, but the very foundation of our shared happiness and future survival.
+The beauty of the natural world is central to the flourishing of all our futures.